 2. The student who receives the request must accept/decline the roommate request.

-• Once the request is submitted via the Housing Portal, an email notification will be sent to the requested roommate letting them know who made the request.
-This email will also prompt them to take one more action item in order to officially accept the roommate request.
+• Once the request is submitted via the Housing Portal, an email notification will be sent to the requested roommate letting them know who is requesting them as a roommate.
+The student receiving the request will need to log-in to the online housing portal and accept (or deny) the roommate request and hit save and continue on the page.

-3. Once accepted, both students will be CONFIRMED roommates.
+3. Once accepted, both students will be VERIFIED roommates.

 The steps below are how to request a roommate: